Mountain-Hydrology-Research-Group/data-analysis/book/modules/module6/lab6-1.md

-# Lab 6-1: A Bayesian Example
+# Lab 6-1: Bayes' Theorem Example: Water Quality Testing

 In this scenario, a water quality testing company has developed a new inexpensive technology for detecting "Chemical X" contamination in drinking water.
 This test can correctly identify the presence or absense of "Chemical X" above a certain threshold by giving a positive result 98% of the time (true positive).
 Therefore the probability of a false negative is 2%.
 This test can correctly identify when the water sample does not have "Chemical X" by giving a negative result 97% of the time (true negative).
 Therefore the probability of a false positive is 3%.
 For this example, assume that the observed probability of the presense of "Chemical X" in a random sample from a large number of water samples is about 1 in 1,200.